First lady: Variations

 The male equivalent of the title in countries where the head of state's spouse has been a man, such as the Philippines or Malta, is first gentleman.
-While there has never been a male spouse of a U.S. president, "first gentleman" is used in the United States for the male spouse of a mayor or governor.
+"First gentleman" is also used in the United States for the male spouse of a mayor or governor.

 First spouse and first partner, both rare variations of the title, can be used in either case where the spouse of a political leader is of any gender.
 This term is used to promote gender equality and gender neutrality.

 In the United States, collectively, the president of the United States and his spouse are known as the first couple and, if they have children, they are usually referred to as the first family.

 Use in non-English speaking countries

 French-speaking countries have used the term première dame for first ladies, regardless of where the first lady is from.
 At least one article, published in 2017, used the term premier monsieur for first gentleman.
-For that particular article, it was used to discuss the possibility of Louis Aliot becoming first gentleman, should his spouse, Marine Le Pen, win that year's presidential election.
+For that particular article, it was used to discuss the possibility of Louis Aliot becoming first gentleman, should his domestic partner, Marine Le Pen, win that year's presidential election.
 Emmanuel Macron defeated Le Pen in that year's election.

 Portuguese-speaking countries have used the term primeira-dama or "Primeira Dama" for first ladies.
 The term is used regardless of where the person is from.
 The term primeiro-cavalheiro is used for first gentlemen.

 In Spanish-speaking countries, the term primera dama is used for first ladies, regardless of the country the person is from.
 The term primer caballero has been used for first gentlemen.

 Sinophone countries have used the term 第一夫人 (dìyī fūrén) as a term for first ladies, also without regards as to where the first lady is from.

 Europe

-Croatia

-The terms supruga predsjednika republike (wife of the president of the republic) or suprug predsjednice republike (husband of the president of the republic) are most commonly used in Croatia, while the terms prva dama (first lady) and prvi gospodin (first gentleman) are rarely used, except by foreign sources.
-The current wife of the president of Croatia is Sanja Musić-Milanović.

-The wife of the prime minister has occasionally, in exceptionally rare cases, also been referred to as the "first lady" of Croatia, however as the spouses of prime ministers have often maintained a low profile and have almost never been public figures, the title supruga predsjednika vlade (wife of the prime minister) has been used in cases when such a reference is needed.
-The current wife of the prime minister is Ana Maslać Plenković.

 Czech Republic

 The term první dáma is used for wife of the president of the Czech Republic.

-The current first lady is Eva Pavlová.

-The term první dáma is also used for first ladies of other countries.